Saturday, August 25, 2018

 Doors open at 9:30 a.m.

 Time to register to vote!
 To vote in the primaries, the deadline for registering is August 15th (prior to our Forum).
-We will have voter registration on site during the Forum for the general election.
+We should have voter registration on site during the Forum for the general election.

 The 1st Franklin district includes the following: